 Rebranding as DeWalt

 Leveraging the existing brand recognition and relaunching the Black and Decker Professional line as DeWalt proved to be a winner.
 Today, Stanley Black and Decker controls 14% of the power tool market, more than any other single company.
-Part of the reason is its Goldilocks strategy of selling three brands of different grades at retail, with Black and Decker as the entry-level low-end brand, DeWalt as the high-end, expensive brand, and Porter-Cable in the middle both in terms of price and quality.
+Part of the reason is its Goldilocks strategy of selling three brands of different grades at retail, with Black and Decker as the entry-level low-end brand, DeWalt as the high-end, expensive brand, and Porter-Cable or Craftsman in the middle both in terms of price and quality.
+Yes, Stanley Black and Decker owns Craftsman now too.

 How DeWalt fits into a Goldilocks strategy